RasaHQ/rasa/docs/core/retrieval-actions.rst

-:desc: Use a retrieval model to select chatbot responses
+:desc: Use a retrieval model to select chatbot responses a
        in open source bot framework Rasa.

 .. _retrieval-actions:

-Retrieval Actions
+Retrieval Actions a
 =================

 .. edit-link::